Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Introduction

-This contribution proposes a method for evaluation of the slowly decaying scattered fields from trapping obstacles which relies on a certain frequency-domain singularity subtraction methodology.
-Subtraction of complex resonances and their residues near the real axis regularizes the integrand of the inverse Fourier-transform leading to greatly increased convergence of numerical quadrature rules.
-The contributions from the complex resonances are computed using a numerical algorithm that partially relies on the singularity expansion mentioned above (Section~\ref{sec:I2eval}).
-Importantly the proposed method is valid, independently of the validity of the aforementioned singularity expansion, asymptotic or otherwise.
+As mentioned above, this contribution proposes a method for evaluation of the slowly decaying fields scattered by trapping obstacles, which relies on a certain frequency-domain singularity subtraction methodology.
+Subtraction of complex resonances and their residues near the real axis regularizes the integrand of the inverse Fourier-transform leading to greatly increased convergence of numerical quadrature rules; the resonance contributions can then be easily evaluated and re-incorporated to obtain the correct time-domain solution.
+For efficiency, the contributions from the subtracted complex resonances are computed for large times using an asymptotic numerical algorithm based on expressions that resemble the singularity expansion mentioned above (Section~\ref{sec:I2eval}).
+Importantly, the singularity subtraction method does not require the validity of the singularity expansion; in any case, numerical experiments provided in this paper suggest that the singularity expansion is asymptotically valid independently of the trapping character of the scattering obstacles considered; see Section~\ref{sec:SEM}.

-A key element contributing to the efficiency of the proposed method is the aforementioned Incident-Excited (IE) algorithm, which identifies complex resonances excited by a specific incident field using only real-frequency Helmholtz solutions.
-This stands in contrast to traditional approaches for computing complex resonances~\cite{Beyn2012eigen,misawa2017boundary,asakura2009numerical,alves2024wave,el2020rational,guttel2017nonlinear}, which require solving the Helmholtz equation at complex frequencies.
-The exclusive use of real-frequency data is made possible through AAA rational approximation~\cite{AAA,bst}, and indeed the IE method introduced in this paper can be viewed as an extension of the resonance evaluation technique introduced in~\cite{bst}.
+As noted in Remark~\ref{rmk:IEmethod}, the efficiency of the proposed method relies critically on a certain ``Incident-Excitation'' (IE) algorithm.
+In a modified form of the AAA rational-approximation approach for resonance evaluation~\cite{bst}, the IE algorithm identifies the {\em complex} resonances {\em excited by a given incident field} as poles of rational approximants to the corresponding integral-equation densities, evaluated at {\em real} frequency values.
+Crucially, the rational approximants used in the IE method also enable the computation of field values and residues without requiring additional (and costly) boundary-integral inversions beyond those already required by the IE algorithm.
+This stands in clear contrast with previous methods~\cite{Beyn2012eigen,misawa2017boundary,asakura2009numerical,alves2024wave,el2020rational,guttel2017nonlinear,bst} for evaluating complex resonances, which, in the present setting, necessitate the evaluation of integral resolvents over significantly larger sets of real and complex frequencies.